superlinear-ai/raglite/README.md

 > [!TIP]
 > 💾 You can create a PostgreSQL database in a few clicks at [neon.tech](https://neon.tech).

-First, configure RAGLite with your preferred PostgreSQL or SQLite database and [any LLM supported by LiteLLM](https://docs.litellm.ai/docs/providers/openai):
+First, configure RAGLite with your preferred PostgreSQL or DuckDB database and [any LLM supported by LiteLLM](https://docs.litellm.ai/docs/providers/openai):

 ```python
 from raglite import RAGLiteConfig